 Can diabetic foot ulcers actually heal?

 Yes.
-With early treatment and proper care, most diabetic foot ulcers heal well.
+With early, proper care, most diabetic foot ulcers heal well.
 Modern advanced wound care Ipoh patients receive — moist wound healing, infection control, and close monitoring — significantly improves healing rates.
 The earlier you start, the better.

 When should I see a doctor about a non healing wound Ipoh clinics can treat?

-See a doctor immediately if a wound has lasted more than 2-3 days without improving, or if you notice signs of infection: swelling, redness, discolouration, foul smell, or pus.
-For anyone with diabetes, it is always safer to check a wound early than to wait.
+See a doctor immediately if a wound lasts more than 2-3 days without improving, or if you notice infection signs: swelling, redness, discolouration, foul smell, or pus.
+For anyone with diabetes, it is always safer to check early than to wait.

 Is diabetic wound treatment covered by insurance or PERKESO?